thomps-j/wordcount/README.md

 ### Features

-  - Read **dictfile** line by line to populate a chained list
+  - Read **dictfile** line by line to populate a **hash table**
   - Read **inputfile(s)** given as parameters or **standard input** if none is given
-  - Count words occurencies referenced by the dictfile in the given input stream
+  - Count words occurences referenced by the dictfile in the given input stream
   - Tested with *Valgrind* for memory leak and error

 ### Building